-Acquittal of accused person if no case to answer
+Acquittal of accused person if no case to

+the evidence presented has not been established and the accused offers no defence, or submits that there is no case to answer, the court shall acquit the accused.

-charge to the accused and shall inform him that he has a right to give evidence on oath from the witness box and that, if he does so, he will be liable to crossexamination; and the court shall ask him whether he has any witnesses to examine or other evidence to adduce in his defence, and shall then hear the accused and his witnesses, if any.
+The defence 71.
+(1) At the close of the evidence in support of the charge, if it appears to the court that a prima facie case is made out against the accused person the court shall again where the case is not defended by counsel explain the substance of the charge to the accused and shall inform him that he has a right to give evidence on oath from the witness box and that, if he does so, he will be liable to cross-examination; and the court shall ask him whether he has any witnesses to examine or other evidence to adduce in his defence, and shall then hear the accused and his witnesses, if any.
 (2) If the accused person states that he has witnesses to call but that they are not present in court, and the court is satisfied that the absence of such witnesses is not due to any fault or neglect of the accused person and that there is a likelihood that they could, if present, give material evidence on behalf of the accused person, the court shall adjourn the trial and issue process or take other steps, as necessary, to compel the attendance of such witnesses.
 Evidence in reply 72.
 If the accused person adduces evidence in his defence introducing new matter which the prosecutor could not reasonably have foreseen, the court may allow the prosecutor to adduce evidence in reply to rebut the said new matter.

-Opening and closing of 73.
-(1) Subject to subsection (2), the prosecutor shall be entitled to address the cases for prosecution court at the commencement of his case, and the accused person or his counsel shall be entitled to address the court at the commencement and in conclusion of his case.
+Opening and closing of cases for prosecution and defence 73.
+(1) Subject to subsection (2), the prosecutor shall be entitled to address the court at the commencement of his case, and the accused person or his coursel shall be entitled to address the court at the commencement and in conclusion of his case.
 (2) If the accused person, or any one of several accused persons adduces any evidence, the prosecutor shall be entitled to address the court again, prior to the closing address, if any, of the accused person or persons or his or their counsel.

-74. (1) Where, at any stage of a trial it appears to the court that the charge is defective, either in substance or in form, the court may make such order for the alteration or addition of a charge, as the court thinks necessary to meet the circumstances of the case:

-Provided that where a charge is altered, added or substituted as aforesaid, the court shall thereupon call upon the accused person to plead to the altered or new charge:
+Amendment of charge and variance between charge and evidence 74.
+(1) Where, at any stage of a trial it appears to the court that the charge is defective, either in substance or in form, the court may make such order for the alteration or addition of a charge, as the court thinks necessary to meet the circumstances of the case: Provided that where a charge is altered, added or substituted as aforesaid, the court shall thereupon call upon the accused person to plead to the altered or new charge: Provided further that in such case the accused person shall be entitled, if he or to be further cross-examined by the defence, and, in such last mentioned event, the prosecution shall have the right to re-examine any such witness on matters arising out of such further cross-examination.

-Provided further that in such case the accused person shall be entitled, if he so wishes, to have the witnesses (or any of them) recalled to give evidence afresh or to be further cross-examined by the defence, and, in such last mentioned event, the prosecution shall have the right to re-examine any such witness on matters arising out of such further cross-examination.
+Provided further that in such case the accused person shall be entitled, if he so wishes, to have the witnesses (or any of them) recalled to give evidence afresh